-The Dandekar lab has successfully participated in the two field plantings to investigate two greenhouse-tested strategies to control the movement and to improve clearance of Xylella fastidiosa (Xf), the xylem-limited, Gram-negative bacterium that is the causative agent of Pierce's disease in grapevine (Dandekar, 2013).
+The Dandekar lab has successfully participated in the two field plantings to investigate two greenhouse-tested strategies to control the movement and to improve clearance of Xylella fastidiosa (Xf), the xylem-limited, Gram-negative bacterium that is the causative agent of Pierce's disease in grapevine Dandekar, 2013).
 A key virulence feature of Xf resides in its ability to digest pectin-rich pit pore membranes that connect adjoining xylem elements, enhancing long-distance movement and vector transmission.
 The first strategy tests the ability of a xylem-targeted polygalacturonase-inhibiting protein (PGIP) from pear to inhibit the Xf polygalacturonase activity necessary for long distance movement (Aguero et al., 2006).
-The second strategy enhances clearance of bacteria from Xf-infected xylem tissues by expressing a chimeric antimicrobial protein (CAP), that consist of a surface binding domain that is linked to a lytic domain (Dandekar et al., 2012).
+The second strategy enhances clearance of bacteria from Xf-infected xylem tissues by expressing a chimeric antimicrobial protein (CAP), that consist of a surface binding domain that is linked to a lytic domain the composition and activity of these two protein components have been described earlier (Dandekar et al., 2012).